 Either way, just slice the eggplant very thin, dip it in egg, then flour (I used rice flour, but you can use the regular kind), and fry the slices in olive oil.

-Since it’s an eggplant parmesan recipe for one person, you don’t have to heat up the whole oven (and the whole kitchen).
+Since it’s an eggplant parmesan for one recipe, you don’t have to heat up the whole oven (and the whole kitchen).

-I served it with some fresh basil on top and a simple side dish of pasta tossed with olive oil and butter.
+I served it with some fresh basil on top and a simple green leaf salad tossed with balsamic vinaigrette.